Berkeley-CS61B/website-fa23/materials/proj/proj1c/index.md

 " %}

 {% include alert.html type="warning" content="
 Important: You should not use `getClass`, and there's no need to do any casting in your `equals` method.
 That is, you shouldn't be doing `(ArrayDeque) o`.
 Such `equals` methods are old fashioned and overly complex.
+Use `instaceof` instead.
 " %}

 {% include alert.html type="warning" content="